-- Companies in transformation
+Companies in transformation

 A business model making a strategic shift towards new channels of growth and profitability in the positive economy.
-During the phase of acceleration in investment and R&D
+Companies are in the process of accelerating investment and R&D.

 IRIS+ is a catalogue of 559 performance indicators identified by GIIN to help impact investment actors manage and measure their impacts.